tdebarochez/connect-cache/README.md

 Storage
 -------

+This package provide two bundled ways (a basic based file system and a wrapper for couchdb) to store your items, but you can define your own one.
 The storage class must implements 3 methods :

 - `get(key, callback)` : get content for the given key.
 - `set(key, content, callback)` : set content for the given key.